paugier/mercurial-book/en/scaling.rst

 This allows you to easily download all largefiles, be it for offline access or for backup purposes.

-Once you've added a single largefile to a repository, new files over 10 MB that you add to the repository will automatically be added as largefile.
+Once you've added a single largefile to a repository, new files over 10 MB that you add to the repository will automatically be added as largefiles.
 It's possible to configure your system in a different way, using two specific configuration options.

 -  The largefiles.minsize option allows specifying a size (in MB).
-All new files larger than this size will automatically be added as largefile.
+All new files larger than this size will automatically be added as largefiles.

--  The largefiles.patterns option allow specifying regex or glob patterns.
-All files that match one of the patterns will automatically be added as largefile, even if they are smaller than largefiles.minsize!
+-  The largefiles.patterns option allows specifying regex or glob patterns.
+All files that match one of the patterns will automatically be added as largefiles, even if they are smaller than largefiles.minsize!

 An example configuration:

 ::

     [largefiles]
-    # Add all files over 3 MB as largefile
+    # Add all files over 3 MB as largefiles
     minsize = 3
-    # All files matching one of the below patterns will be added as largefile
+    # All files matching one of the below patterns will be added as largefiles
     patterns =
       *.jpg
       re:.*\.(png|bmp)$